 I have a real estate license in another state.
 Can I become licensed in Virginia by applying through reciprocity?

-Yes, you can.
-To apply for the salesperson license, you’ll need the following:
+Yes, you can apply for the VA salesperson license through reciprocity.
+To do so, you’ll need to:

 - Pass the State portion of the exam